Boston Red Sox Radio Network

 The Boston Red Sox Radio Network is an American radio network composed of 54 radio stations which carry English language coverage of the Boston Red Sox, a professional baseball team in Major League Baseball (MLB).
 Lawrence, Massachusetts station WEEI-FM (93.7 FM), which serves Boston and the Greater Boston area, serves as the network's Flagship.
 The network also includes 49 affiliates in the U.S. states of Massachusetts, Maine, Connecticut, Rhode Island, Vermont, New Hampshire, New York, and Florida: 28 AM stations, 24 of which supplement their signals with one or more FM translators; and 21 full-power FM stations, one of which supplements its signal with several FM translators.
 In 2025, Will Flemming succeeded the network's longstanding play-by-play announcer, Joe Castiglione.
 In addition to traditional over-the-air AM and FM broadcasts, network programming airs on SiriusXM satellite radio; and streams online via SiriusXM Internet Radio, TuneIn Premium, and MLB.com Gameday Audio.

 Shaw's and Star Market Supermarkets, a grocery store chain which serves much of New England, holds naming rights to the "WEEI Shaw's and Star Market Red Sox Radio Network," rebranded in 2022 as the "WEEI Shaw's and Star Market Red Sox Network."

 Programming

-Play-by-play announcer Will Flemming calls games on-site, in addition to a rotation of Sean McDonough as the second play-by-play announcer, with Will Middlebrooks, Lou Merloni or Rob Bradford as color commentators for select games.
-WEEI-FM personality Rich Keefe serves as pre- and post-game host during weekdays, and Joe Weil and Cooper Boardman serve as the pre- and post-game host during weekends.
+Play-by-play announcer Will Flemming calls games on-site, in addition to a rotation of Sean McDonough as the second play-by-play announcer, with Will Middlebrooks, Lenny DiNardo or Rob Bradford as color commentators for select games.
+WEEI-FM personality Christian Arcand serves as pre- and post-game host during weekdays, and Joe Weil and Cooper Boardman serve as the pre- and post-game host during weekends.
 All regular season and many spring training games are broadcast.